Azure-Samples/hdinsight-aks/trino/nyctrip-data-analysis-federated-usecase/README.md

-# Analyzing NYC Trip data - Trino with HDInsight on AKS
+# Analyzing NYC Taxi Trip data - Trino with HDInsight on AKS

-This demo showcases how you can use federated capability of Trino with HDInsight on AKS to analyze NYC Trip data.
+This demo showcases how you can use federated capability of Trino with HDInsight on AKS to analyze NYC Taxi Trip data.

 ## Pre-requisites